Texas Governor Asks Residents To Stay At Home As Coronavirus Cases Spike In The State

-As Texas reported its highest single-day rise in cases of novel coronavirus, Governor Greg Abbott urged Texas residents to stay home and stay safe, KBXTV reported on Tuesday.
+As Texas reported its highest single-day rise in cases of novel coronavirus, Gov. Greg Abbott urged Texas residents to stay home and stay safe, KBTX reported on Tuesday.
 The governor announced that Texas reported more than 5,000 new cases of novel coronavirus on Tuesday.
-Abbott said that the government was diligently responding to the spike in cases, but also stressed that residents need to do their part to address the problem.
+Abbott said that the government was diligently responding to the spike in cases but also stressed that residents need to do their part to address the problem.

 “First, we want to make sure that everyone reinforces the best safe practices of wearing a mask, hand sanitization, maintaining safe distance, but importantly, because the spread is so rampant right now, there’s never a reason for you to have to leave your home.
-Unless you do need to go out, the safest place for you is at your home,” Abbott told KBXTV.
+Unless you do need to go out, the safest place for you is at your home,” Abbott told KBTX.

-Abbott continued by emphasizing the fact that the coronavirus pandemic is an ongoing challenge for both the state and the country, according to KBXTV.
+Abbott continued by emphasizing the fact that the coronavirus pandemic is an ongoing challenge for both the state and the country, according to KBTX.
 The governor said that some Texans don’t believe that the pandemic is a serious issue and that this was not the case.
 He stressed that hospitalizations had increased as well as case counts, indicating that the coronavirus pandemic is still a pressing problem for the state.
 Abbott admitted that the spread of the virus in the state was currently unmanageable without intervention.

 As coronavirus surges in Texas, governor says closing is "last option" https://t.co/AHuXDtbaTN